ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/templates/list-section_summaries.md

 subsection: Report Examples
 ---

+This is an example report using the `list-section` template, with summaries

-{% example "templates/list-section_summaries", 1000 %}
+{% example "templates/list-section_summaries", 1000, 'default' %}